jundalisay/spblist/content/en/research/keynes/general-theory/chapter-14appendix2.md

 It assumes 'ceteris paribus', that there is no change* in psychological propensities and expectations other than those arising out of a change in money supply.
 In such a case, there is only one rate of interest which will be compatible with full employment in the long term.

-> *Superphysics Note: The Classical notion is natural and correct because it occured before profit maximization (a concept from Mercantilism) was enshrined by the marginal revolution.
-The imposition of profit maximization is the colossal change in psychological expectations that rendered the Classical notion of interest invalid to Keynes, who lived in a time when money became the established religion and profit maximization the mode of worship.
+{{< n n="The Classical notion is natural and correct because it occured before profit maximization (a concept from Mercantilism) was enshrined by the marginal revolution.
+The imposition of profit maximization is the colossal change in psychological expectations that rendered the Classical notion of interest invalid to Keynes, who lived in a time when money became the established religion and profit maximization the mode of worship." >}}

 Ricardo and his successors failed to see that even in the long term:
 - the volume of employment is not necessarily full but is capable of varying
 - to every banking policy there corresponds a different long-period level of employment so that there are a number of positions of long-period equilibrium corresponding to different conceivable interest policies on the part of the monetary authority.

-> *Superphysics Note: Here, Keynes points to the power of banks in controlling employment, different from the time of Ricardo when they were in the power of entrepreneurs, merchants, and industrialists.
+{{< n n="*Here, Keynes points to the power of banks in controlling employment, different from the time of Ricardo when they were in the power of entrepreneurs, merchants, and industrialists.
 This implies that banks in 1936 had already gained such an unnatural economic power.
 This is proven by giant banks such as JP Morgan and the Federal Reserve being established in the 1890s to the 1910s.
-This huge, but imperceptible, change was the necessary consequence of the marginal revolution.
+This huge, but imperceptible, change was the necessary consequence of the marginal revolution." >}}

 Ricardo is correct if applied only to the money supply created by a central bank. <!-- monetary authority, it would still have been correct on the assumption of flexible money-wages. --> It is true that interest rates would not change if the central bank held money supply at a fixed amount.